-The 2022 conference featured speakers and thought leaders presenting on the topics of electric vehicles, new technologies in manufacturing and TP3 strategies.
+The 2022 conference featured speakers and thought leaders presenting on electric vehicles, new technologies in manufacturing, and TP3 strategies.

-Welcome to the Conference from Krannert School of Management Dean, David Hummels and DCMME Managing Director, Steve Dunlop
+Welcome by Daniels School of Business Dean David Hummels and DCMME Managing Director Steve Dunlop:

 Director of Human Resources

 Eric Carroll became the Director of Human Resources at Harrison Steel Castings Company in Attica, Indiana, in 2018.
 Carroll started at Harrison Steel, a global leader in the production of precision-engineered steel casting solutions, in 2010 as a Continuous Improvement Manager.
 He transitioned to HR in 2015 after completing several company-wide HR projects in his Continuous Improvement role.
 Bringing a lean and continuous improvement mindset, he has revamped company policies, processes, and the entire HR function to build an exceptional team throughout the organization.

 Carroll graduated from Wabash College with a BA in Economics and received his MBA from Purdue’s Mitchell E. Daniels, Jr. School of Business.
 A Senior Certified Professional with the Society of Human Resources Management, Carroll helped design and instruct Purdue University’s Human Resources Development’s capstone class.
 Carroll lives in Noblesville with his wife and one child.

 Global Supply Chain Management Initiative